betaylor73/wayside/doc/MasterStateMachine.md

 > master implementation.
 It is intentionally protocol-centric but implementation
 > agnostic, and is designed to map cleanly onto an actor-style controller.
 >
+> This document is normative for the GENISYS master implementation and is intended to be directly reflected in the
+> state reducer.
+>
 > This document precedes any concrete wire-level or transport implementation.

 ---